Review of the QCD sum rules for exotic states: Singly-heavy exotic states

-to interpolate the charmed pentaquark states $susc\bar{u}$ with the $J^{P}=\frac{1}{2}^{\pm}$.
-The predicted support assigning the excited $\Omega_c$ states from the LHCb collaboration as the $SS$ or $AA$-type pentaquark states with the $J^P={1\over 2}^-$ and the mass about $3.08\,\rm{GeV}$.
-We group the quark flavors as $[su][sc]\bar{u}$ to construct the currents, if we group the quark flavors as $[ss][cu]\bar{u}$, the $SS$-type current will vanish due to Fermi-Dirac statistics, but the $AA$-type current survives and leads to almost degenerated mass according to the $SU(3)$ symmetry.
+we obtain the isospin singlet current, the expressions of the QCD sum rules survive.
+The predictions support assigning the excited $\Omega_c$ states from the LHCb collaboration as the $SS$ or $AA$-type pentaquark states with the $J^P={1\over 2}^-$ and the mass about $3.08\,\rm{GeV}$.
+We group the quark flavors as $[su][sc]\bar{u}$ to construct the currents, if we group the quark flavors as $[ss][cu]\bar{u}$, the $SS$-type current will vanish due to Fermi-Dirac statistics, but the $AA$-type current survives and leads to almost degenerated mass according to the light-flavor $SU(3)$ symmetry.